Protect yourself and your family

-- First, check to be sure that no one in the family is injured.
+- First check to be sure that no is injured.
 Start first aid for any injuries and/or get medical attention immediately, if necessary.

 - Stay away from beach areas because of the danger of tsunamis (large seismic sea waves) that can happen after, or as the result of, an earthquake.

 - Check to see that sewage lines are intact and working before flushing toilets.

 - Check chimneys for cracks or other damage before using them.

 Earthquake coverage needs to be purchased as an endorsement to a standard homeowners insurance policy, though typical homeowners coverage pays for damages such as post-earthquake fire damage or burst pipes.